 Summer 2012 Update

-information indicates that the Clairton Municipal
+Information now indicates that the Clairton Municipal

 Authority no longer accepts and disposes of Marcellus wastewater.

 Below is a look back at those earlier days.

 Municipal authorities like the extra income